 If you have been following recent events regarding Big Cat Rescue you should know that they have recently come under fire by one of their sanctuary competitors located in Mexico, the Black Jaguar White Tiger Foundation (BJWT), and their millions of fans on Instagram and Facebook.
-While we neither condone nor condemn BJWT we do applaud their efforts in helping to expose Big Cat Rescue and its CEO and founder, Carole Baskin, even if for entirely different reasons.
+While we neither condone nor condemn BJWT, we do like their attacks on Big Cat Rescue and its CEO and founder, Carole Baskin.

 As was to be expected, Big Cat Rescue didn’t take the counter-attacks so well and as usual, played the victim.
 Below is a critique of the Facebook post they made in response to the "hateful" comments from their critics.